bulenttyuksel/employee-management/README.md

 1. Navigation Menu

-A navigation menu allows users to easily switch between pages.
+A navigation menu allows users to switch between pages.

 The menu includes options for viewing the employee list and adding a new employee.